Kirkhamgate

 Kirkhamgate is a village in the Wakefield district, in West Yorkshire, England.
 It originated as a hamlet in the Alverthorpe township in the parish of Wakefield in the West Riding of Yorkshire.

 Governance

 Alverthorpe civil parish was formed on 31 December 1894 from part of Alverthorpe with Thornes in Wakefield Rural District.
 On 1 April 1916 the parish was renamed Kirkhamgate.
 In 1931 the parish had a population of 1,320.
 On 1 April 1937 the parish was abolished and merged with Stanley.
+It has been part of the Wakefield district since 1974.